heig-vkaelin/api-revisions/README.md

 **When writing a network server in Java, you want to bind a socket to port 2367 and accept at most 4 connection requests.
 How do you do that?**

 Une boucle while avec 4 itérations ?
+Un compteur ?

 **What is the difference between a process and a thread?**